FrozenPine Winter Chernarus — Detailed Information

 Quality of Life That Respects Vanilla — And the Cold

-- First-Person Only — FrozenPine is played entirely in first-person.
-It keeps firefights fair, pushes closer encounters, and makes trudging through snow and blizzards actually feel claustrophobic.
+- First-Person Only — Played entirely in first-person.
+Keeps firefights fair and makes trudging through blizzards feel genuinely claustrophobic.

-- Earplugs — Boats and vehicles no longer punish your hearing, which makes long, freezing trips feel right instead of miserable.
+- Earplugs — Boats and vehicles no longer punish your hearing.
+Long, freezing trips feel right instead of miserable.

-- Inkpens & Notes — Leave warnings like “don’t cross here in a storm,” stash markers, journals, clues, or messages.
-These scraps of paper become part of the world’s story and help others survive the same cold that almost killed you.
+- Inkpens & Notes — Leave warnings like "don't cross here in a storm," stash markers, journals, or messages.
+These scraps of paper become part of the world's story.

 - 6-Digit CodeLocks — Faster and safer base access.
-Less time standing in the snow at a gate, more time near a fire actually thawing out.
+Less time standing in the snow at a gate.

 - Temperature-Aware Survival — Soaked clothing, wind, and bad decisions will chew through your body temperature.
-Food can freeze if you ignore it, turning what looked like a safe stash into dead weight.
-Keep it near heat, keep it on you, and keep an eye on your core temperature.
+Food can freeze if you ignore it.

 - 12–36 hours → Granite